 Only complete applications comprised of an application form and the annexes referred to therein will be handled by RVO.nl.

-The Ministry of Infrastructure and the Environment will inspect the equipment installed in the rail road vehicles.
+The Ministry of Infrastructure and Water Management will inspect the equipment installed in the rail road vehicles.
 We notify you that you must cooporate with the ministry when asked.